wp-plugins/custom-taxonomy-order-ne/readme.txt

 == Description ==

 Custom Taxonomy Order New Edition is a plugin for WordPress which allows for the ordering of taxonomies through a simple drag-and-drop interface using the available WordPress scripts and styles.
-The plugins are extremely lightweight, without a bunch of unnecessary scripts to load into the admin.
+The plugin is extremely lightweight, without a bunch of unnecessary scripts to load into the admin.
 They also fall in line gracefully with the look and feel of the WordPress interface.
-The plugin uses it's own menu in the backend.
+This plugin uses it's own menu in the backend.

 It is a continuation (or fork) of Custom Taxonomy Order, which has been discontinued.